Here are my four top tips to make it easy for a beginner vegan.

-1. Keep It Simple
+1. Going Vegan – Keep It Simple.

 You don’t have to cook everything from scratch, vegan food doesn’t need endless lists of weird ingredients and it’s really easy to veganise some familiar favourites.

 Don’t be afraid to ask for help, there are lots of us out here who are more than willing to give you a helping hand!
-Find a supportive community to help you on your journey, whether that is where to buy the best vegan cheese or how to deal with friends and relatives who find it hard to believe you are still alive on a vegan diet and really want to know where you get your protein!
+Find a supportive community to help you on your journey, whether you want to know where to buy the best vegan cheese or how to deal with friends and relatives who find it hard to believe you are still alive on a vegan diet and really want to know where you get your protein!

-3. Be Prepared
+3. Be Prepared.

-I also make sure I have a good stash of frozen vegan burgers (Linda McCartney’s 1/4 pounders are a firm family favourite), sausages, falafels and oven chips to hand as well as baked beans, hummus, good bread, snacking nuts and a big bowl of fruit – I never know which children are going to be here at any one time or who they will have with them so I need to be sure I’ve got stuff handy to fill them up with at the drop of a hat!
+I also make sure I have a good stash of frozen vegan burgers (Linda McCartney’s 1/4 pounders are a firm family favourite), sausages, falafels and oven chips to hand as well as baked beans, hummus, good bread, snacking nuts and a big bowl of fruit.
+I never know which children are going to be here at any one time or who they will have with them so I need to be sure I’ve got stuff handy to fill them up with at the drop of a hat!

 4. Experiment and Enjoy!

 When you remove meat, fish, eggs and dairy from your menu you have to find exciting ways to use vegetables, pulses, grains, fruits, nuts and seeds and there are an infinite number of vegan recipes to discover.

 Follow me here as I show you how to make creamy curries, cheesy pasta dishes, light and fluffy vegan cakes and how to produce dramatic showstoppers to wow even the most entrenched meat eaters at your table!